Garden State Parkway: Tolls

 The third type of lane is dedicated for vehicles with E-ZPass tags.
 Some plazas also feature Express E-ZPass lanes, allowing drivers to bypass the toll plaza at highway speeds.
 E-ZPass is also accepted in full-service lanes.
+Express E-ZPass lanes operate at the Pascack Valley, Raritan, Asbury Park, Toms River, Barnegat, New Gretna and Cape May Toll Plazas.

 Tokens, available for purchase at full-service toll plaza lanes, were introduced in 1981 at a price of $10 for a roll of 40 tokens; as the toll was $0.25 at the time, most drivers continued to use quarters.
 However, when the toll was increased to $0.35 in 1989, rolls were priced at 30 tokens for $10; between the slight discount and the convenience of using a single coin, tokens gained in popularity.
+Additionally, in August of that year, the highway authority installed token only lanes, though it was quickly realized this did not reduce congestion.
 There were also larger bus tokens, primarily for use by Atlantic City-bound buses.
 As E-ZPass became more widespread, tokens were phased out.
 Token sales were discontinued on January 1, 2002, and they were no longer accepted effective January 1, 2009.

-E-ZPass was first installed at the Pascack Valley Toll Plaza in December 1999, and the system was expanded across the entire road by August 2000.
-Beginning on November 19, 2001, at each mainline toll plaza, E-ZPass customers were charged the approximate token rate of $0.33 during peak hours, or $0.30 during off-peak hours instead of $0.35, the cash toll rate at the time.
-However, due to tremendous cost overruns in implementing the E-ZPass system on New Jersey's toll highways, the discount was eliminated the next year.
-E-ZPass discounts continue to be available for off-peak travel, senior citizens, drivers of green vehicles, and trailers.